 In keeping with the philosophy of campus community and the importance of Christian values, chapel meets twice weekly.
 Chapel is required each fall and spring semester for all full-time students.
-Student must successfully complete the chapel requirement for each semester of full-time attendance in order to graduate at North Greenville University.
-In addition, students must pass a minimum of two semesters of chapel to earn a bachelor's degree from the university.
+Students must successfully complete the chapel requirement for each semester of full-time enrollment in order to graduate at North Greenville University.
+In addition, part-time students must pass a minimum of two semesters of chapel to earn a bachelor’s degree from the university, even if they never meet the requirements for full-time enrollment.
 After the successful completion of eight semesters of chapel attendance, students are exempt from further chapel requirements.

-Chapel presentations address the imperatives of the Christian message related to worship, evangelism, discipleship, fellowship, and ministry.
-Some sessions will also be utilized for special university emphases.
+Chapel services address the imperatives of the Christian message related to worship, evangelism, discipleship, fellowship, and ministry.
+Some sessions may be utilized for special university emphases.
 There are generally two meetings per week.
 One half-hour earned credit.
-The schedule is available on the NGU website under Campus Ministries.
+The schedule is available on the NGU website at chapel-schedule.php.